Pulses of evapotranspiration (ET) after extreme events

 - Following this logic, there is an unrecognised problem here for land surface modellers: of the 1560 million ha total cropland in the world, 162 million ha are rice paddies (2019) and 20 million ha are oil palm plantations (2018).
 It seems that we cannot trust ET estimates from 12% of global croplands because we know there are missing fluxes there.

-- First step: a review paper.
+- First steps: talk to Hollie and maybe do a review paper.

 - For ET flux from inundated water, see my email to ER Feb 2019 pasted into my ppt from the GEWEX workshop Feb 2021.